 When it comes to staying happy and chill during the wedding planning process, most of the concern tends to go to the bride.
 You hardly ever hear of “Groomzillas,” or the groom breaking down in tears because the flower arrangements were wilted.
 The popular perception is that the bride is handling all the planning, the groom is waiting it out for the bachelor party, and the stress of the day falls on everyone but him.
-That’s a stereotype, of course–many grooms are just as stressed out and busy planning a wedding as the bride–but that stereotype can be a trap for an unsuspecting groom.
+That’s a stereotype, of course; many grooms are just as stressed out and busy planning a wedding as the bride.
+But that stereotype can be a trap for an unsuspecting groom.
 With that in mind, here are five resolutions for a happy groom up to and during the wedding.

 What color will the flower arrangements be?
 What flavor filling do you want in the cake?
 Do you like the crepe paper streamers, or do these silk ones look better?
 Should we do luminaries or candles in mason jars to line the aisle?
 When you’re planning a wedding, there are hundreds of questions to answer.
 And let’s be honest, for a typical guy, most of them you won’t feel strongly either way.

 You know those really crazy bachelor parties you hear about, where there are gallons of booze and other illicit substances pounded down between rounds of ogling and groping strippers?
 Sounds great, right?
-How do you suppose they sound to your bride-to-be?
+How do you suppose they sound to your bride-to-be that you know so well?
 If you have to celebrate your “last free night” that hard, are you sure you should be getting married at all?
 Don’t feel like you have to spend that bachelor party getting lap dances while doing beer bongs.
 If your best man is on point, he’ll arrange a party that celebrates male bonding without jeopardizing your relationship or giving you a splitting hangover for the big day.
 Make sure you let him know that although you’re not married yet, you do care about your bride’s feelings, and you don’t need to have the “most epic party, brah” to feel ready to marry her.

-Resolve to feel free to cry
+Resolve to Feel Free to Cry

-Resolve to be in the moment
+Resolve to Be in the Moment as a Happy Groom